Redwood forest

 MA, MT-BC, LCAT

-I am a Board-Certified Music Therapist (MT-BC), Licensed Creative Arts Therapist (NY), improviser, and composer with over 20 years of experience working at the intersection of psychotherapy, music therapy, and sound-based nervous system regulation across the lifespan.
+I am a Board-Certified Music Therapist (MT-BC), Licensed Creative Arts Therapist (NY), improviser, and composer with over 20 years of experience working at the intersection of psychotherapy, music therapy, and sound-based therapeutic practice across the lifespan.

 My approach is informed by depth psychology, attachment theory, polyvagal theory, and sensory integration, alongside decades of practice as an improviser and composer.
-I emphasize co-regulation, deep listening, and engagement with the creative musical process as structured pathways to healing—integrating clinical rigor with artistic depth.
+I emphasize deep listening, co-regulation, and engagement with the creative process as pathways to healing, integrating psychological insight with musical and relational depth.

 Philosophy